Skip to main content

 Audit Logging

-For comprehensive audit logging, configure your reverse proxy to log all requests with user identity headers.
+For comprehensive audit logging beyond the built-in tracking described in the Audit Logging section above, configure your reverse proxy to log all requests with user identity headers.